maxmilton/trackx-magnet/README.md

 ## TODO

+- Create a basic settings UI + add storage permission
+- Add setting to customise the API endpoint + project key
-- Add a user setting for a URL match blacklist so prevent sending events on matching URLs
+- Add setting for a URL match blacklist so prevent sending events on matching URLs + provide a good default blacklist to guard user privacy (banking/finance, email, porn, etc.)
-  - Will also need a basic settings UI

 ## How to install